• previous page

 Taiwan holds an important position in the global economy.
 It is a top player in the world’s information and communications technology industry as well as a major supplier of goods across the industrial spectrum.

-According to the World Trade Organization, Taiwan was the 17th largest exporter and importer of merchandise in 2022.
-It was also one of the largest holders of foreign exchange reserves as of December 2022.
-According to the International Monetary Fund, Taiwan’s gross domestic product per capita reached US$32,756 in 2022.
-In terms of nominal GDP, Taiwan ranks close to Poland and Switzerland, while its GDP per capita expressed as purchasing power parity is similar to that of the Bahamas and South Korea.
+According to the World Trade Organization, Taiwan was the 16th largest exporter and the 21st largest merchandise importer in 2023.
+It was also one of the largest holders of foreign exchange reserves as of December 2023.
+According to the International Monetary Fund, Taiwan’s gross domestic product per capita reached US$32,440 in 2023.
+In terms of nominal GDP, Taiwan ranks close to Poland and Switzerland, while its GDP per capita expressed as purchasing power parity is similar to that of Denmark and the Netherlands.

 Trade Growth